digitalillusion/gatsby-plugin-silverghost/examples/minimal/README.md

 		{ pathGroupKey : [ ...parameterValues ] }

-> **Pathgroups are useful when they bind to a structure, as it will reflect the structure of the redux state afterwards.** Moreover, a path parameter which has an associated pathgroup will always have a value
+> **Pathgroups are useful when they bind to a structure, as it will reflect the structure of the redux state afterwards.** Moreover, a path parameter which has an associated pathgroup will always have a value, either from the respective action parameter, or the first of the defined `parameterValues`

 Pathgroups definition allow for hierarchical structuring.
 For instance, if an action defines a pathname of :tab/:pane there is the possibility to define all available tabs and, for each tab, all the available panes in the following way: